-very corner of Lahore has something or the other that can be classed as extraordinary and has something interesting about it.
-In the south-west quarter of the Old City there is a havelee at least a couple of centuries old.
-It is a stately mansion, copiously decorated on the outside and very pleasing to the eye.
-The place is now a well known school of the City. - the Victoria High School for Girls, Moree Darwaza, but close to a century and a half ago was the residence of one of the most crafty defacto rulers of this part of the world, albeit unlucky, for, he never lived to see himself sitting on the 'Gaddee' or throne and becoming the real or dejure sovereign.
+something interesting about it.
+In

+the south-west quarter of the Old City there is a havelee at least a couple of centuries old.
+The stately mansion is copiously decorated on the outside and very pleasing to the eye.
+The place is now a well-known school of the City-the Victoria High School for Girls.
+Nevertheless, close to a century and a half ago, it was the residence of one of the most crafty de-facto rulers of this part of the world, albeit unlucky, for, he never lived to see himself sitting on the 'Gaddee' or throne and becoming school for girls, it was, a century the real or de-jure sovereign.

 One thing fascinating about the Walled City is that one can reach any given address there without difficulty.
-One will be helped by innumerable number of true Lahories on ones way to one's destination.
-The place is usually reached by a lane leading in from the Moree Darwaaza Bazaar, which in turn is in the south-western part of the City between the Bhaati and Lohari Darwaazas.
-According to popular legend the Moree Darwaaza was said to be the drain which emptied the gutters of the City out.
-Nevertheless, this could be an incorrect conclusion. actually the moree or the sewer of the City was near the north western corner of the City, in a place close to the Taxali Darwaaza.
-Moree Darwaaza was indeed a gate although so small that a rider could not pass through without dismounting.
+One will be helped by innumerable number of true Lahorias on ones way to one's destination.
+The place is usually reached by a gullee or lane leading in from the Moree Darwaaza Bazaar, a part of the City between the Bhaati and Lohari Darwaazas.
+According to popular (but incorrect) belief the Moree Darwaaza was said to be the drain which emptied the gutters of the City out.
+Nevertheless, the Moree or the sewer of the City was and is near the north-western corner of the City, in a place close to the Taxali Darwaaza.
+Moree Darwaaza was indeed a gate although so small that a rider could not pass through it without dismounting.

-To reach the havelee or mansion one enters the Moree Darwaaza .
-Bazaar, passing the fish market of Lahore and proceeds northwards.
-Leave the first lane on the left and take the second one.
-Go on for a hundred and thirty paces or so, turn right and keep going for another fifty or sixty paces till a slight bend in the lane, then a few more steps and one will find oneself standing in a large open square, the Maidan Bhaiyan, before a richly decorated havelee.
+To reach the havelee or mansion one enters the Moree Darwaaza Bazaar, passing the fish market of Lahore and proceeds sixty paces till one comes to a slight bend in the lane, then a few more steps and one will find oneself standing in a large open square, the Maidan Bhaiyan, before a richly decorated havelee, that one started for.